 Office of the Endowed Chair, Global Animal Health and Food Safety

-The Endowed Chair in Global Animal Health and Food Safety (GAHFS) was established to engage individuals and organizations in the integration and dissemination of knowledge that promotes innovative, responsible and effective solutions to animal health and food safety challenges at local, national and global levels.
+The Endowed Chair in Global Animal Health and Food Safety (GAHFS) was established by the generosity of Cargill to help the University of Minnesota Center for Animal Health and Food Safety (CAHFS) engage individuals and organizations in innovative, responsible, and effective solutions to animal health and food safety challenges at local and national levels around the globe.

-GAHFS seeks to identify workforce development gaps by engaging cross-sectoral partners from government and academia through policy development while building new frameworks and tools designed to improve outcomes.
-An essential element of all GAHFS’ programs is establishing evaluative criteria from the beginning so that outcomes are measurable and targeted impacts actualized.
+GAHFS seeks to identify workforce development gaps by engaging cross-sectoral partners from government and academia through policy development while building new frameworks and tools designed to improve trade and economic outcomes.
+An essential element of all GAHFS’ programs is establishing evaluative criteria from the beginning to ensure that targeted impacts are actualized.
 A strong and engaged partner network is crucial to support the policy continuum.